Skip to main content

 PropertyDescriptionDefault value

-fast_field_cache_capacityFast field cache capacity on a Searcher.
+fast_field_cache_capacityFast field in memory cache capacity on a Searcher.
 If your filter by dates, run aggregations, range queries, or if you use the search stream API, or even for tracing, it might worth increasing this parameter.
 The metrics starting by quickwit_cache_fastfields_cache can help you make an informed choice when setting this value.1G

 max_num_concurrent_split_searchesMaximum number of concurrent split search requests running on a Searcher.100